Powder River Energy has ten Directors, two from each of the five Wyoming counties we serve – Campbell, Crook, Johnson, Sheridan and Weston.

 The cooperative provides power to his home, barns and two livestock water wells.
 One of the wells also produces water for a pipeline.

 He and wife Connie run a cow/calf yearling operation.
 They have two grown sons.
+His current term expires in 2018.

 Alison Gee is the Manager of Specialty Sales and Business Development for Cloud Peak Energy, based in Gillette.
 She and her husband, Shaun, have three children.